wp-plugins/wishpond-social-campaigns/readme.txt

 == Description ==

-> Run Social Contests & Promotions on your Wordpress site & Facebook Page, directly from your wordpress admin.
+> Run Social Contests & Promotions on your Wordpress site & Facebook Page, directly from your wordpress site.

 > This plugin works great with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") plugins to get more leads and improved conversion rates on your site.

 Run Social Contests & Promotions on your Wordpress site & Facebook Page.
 Run Sweepstakes, Photo Contests and more with one easy plugin.

-This plugin lets you have access to the Wishpond Social Contests right from your wordpress admin.
+This plugin lets you have access to the Wishpond Social Contests right from your wordpress administration interface.

 **Free Trial & Pricing**